Developer Visa Sponsorship Jobs in Georgia

 Which companies in Georgia sponsor visas for developer roles?

-Several large Georgia-based employers have consistent H-1B sponsorship records for developer positions.
+Several large Georgia-based employers have consistent H-1B visa sponsorship records for developer positions.
 NCR Voyix, Global Payments, Cox Enterprises, and Delta Technology are among the most active in Atlanta.
 Consulting firms with large Georgia offices, including Accenture and Infosys, also file significant numbers of developer petitions.
 Federal contractors clustered around Atlanta and Warner Robins sponsor developers for defense and government technology work as well.

 Which visa types are most common for developer jobs in Georgia?

 The H-1B is the most common visa category for developer roles in Georgia, covering software engineers, full-stack developers, and cloud engineers in specialty occupation positions that require a relevant bachelor's degree or higher.
 L-1B visas appear for intracompany transfers at multinationals with Georgia offices.
-Developers from Australia may pursue the E-3, and Canadian and Mexican nationals can use TN status under the USMCA for qualifying software-related occupations.
+Developers from Australia may pursue the E-3 visa, and Canadian and Mexican nationals can use TN visa status under the USMCA for qualifying software-related occupations.

 Which cities in Georgia have the most developer visa sponsorship jobs?